Personal profile

 Background

 Originally from Greater Manchester, Jamie’s academic background is in English literature which he studied at undergraduate and masters level at the University of Sheffield.
 Jamie at this point was surprised but delighted to learn that reasonably serious people made a career out of their passion for film!
 His PhD in film studies swiftly followed.
-He has worked at Southampton Solent University since 2003 where he is currently the course leader of the Foundation Year in Media.
+He has worked at Southampton Solent University since 2003 where he is currently the course leader of the Foundation Year in Media and the course leader of the BA (Hons) Creative Media Production.

 Research Interests